 For a brief introduction, see Law of Indigenous Peoples in Canada on the open access Canadian Encyclopedia.

-For a succinct summary of Canadian Indigenous law, legal history and the place of Canadian Aboriginal law within the contemporary Canadian legal system, see the Historical and Legal Background chapters in the Aboriginal Law section of Halsbury's Laws of Canada on Lexis Advance Pacific (UniMelb staff & student access).
+For a succinct summary of Canadian Indigenous law, legal history and the place of Canadian Aboriginal law within the contemporary Canadian legal system, see the Historical and Legal Background chapters in the Aboriginal Law section of Halsbury's Laws of Canada on Lexis Advance (UniMelb staff & student access).

 See also the sections on Native Peoples and Native Rights in the Canadian Law chapter in the following encyclopaedia: